culinary-code/.github/profile/README.md

 ## Getting Started

 Refer to the setup instructions in each repository for more details.
-Consult the wiki for a detailed instruction guide
+Consult the wiki for a detailed instruction guide.

 ## Contributing